rontarrant/gtkDcoding/docs/_posts/2019-04-09-0025-creating-and-using-a-linkButton.md

 On the downside, the `LinkButton` spits out a warning to the *Command Prompt* window every time you use it.
 My research has turned up no reasonable explanation and it’s been going on since the release of *GTK 3.0*.
 The good news is that the message is of no consequence and it seems safe to ignore.

 And that’s it for this time, a short post for a short day.
-Come on back again sometime.
+Come on back sometime and we'll do this again.

 <div class="blog-nav">
 	<div style="float: left;">